PHS - Public Health Sciences

 PHS 781.
 Cooperative Education (3-6).

-Provides practical field experience, under academic supervision, that is suitable for graduate credit and complements and enhances the student's academic program.
+Academic program that expands a student's learning experiences through paid employment in a supervised educational work setting related to the student's major field of study or career focus.
 Repeatable for credit up to 6 credit hours.
 These 3 to 6 credit hours may meet degree requirements (if approved by the academic advisor) in place of PHS 790.
 PHS 781 is graded Cr/NCr, while PHS 790 is letter graded.
 Prerequisite(s): 12 credit hours of aging studies and instructor's consent.

 PHS 790.
 Aging Studies Practicum (3-6).